 The fact that exit polls as initially reported are based on expected turnout is one of several problems with the accuracy of exit polls (although they are relatively accurate).
 The second problem is that a significant percent of voters do not vote in person on election day.
 Recognizing this problem, most polling companies use some equivalent polling of people who vote before election day but that polling has all of the issues with phone and on-line surveys along with the possibility that those answering may have “buyer’s remorse” and report who they wished they would have voted for rather than who they actually voted for.
 Of course, there are issues with polls conducted in person too.
 In short, all of the things that lead to margins of error in pre-election polls apply to exit polls.

-The third problem is that when election results are coming in, the exit polls have an effective “cut-off” time.
+The third problem is that the exit polls have an effective “cut-off” time.
 It takes time to crunch the data.
 Thus, the initial exit polls only include responses through mid-afternoon.
 In theory, the evening voters should not be that different from the morning and afternoon voters, but they could be.

 In doing projections, the media companies are aware of this issue.
 Thus, they have started to be more conservative about projecting based solely on election polls.
 For an “instant” projection, the exit polls have to point toward a rather significant margin.
 If the winner is showing something like 55% in the exit polls, the media company is going to want to wait for some returns to show that the exit polls are getting it right.